ionoid/mkiot/README.md

 `mkiot` needs the following packages `qemu`, `qemu-user-static`, `binfmt-support`, `systemd-nspawn`, `deboostrap` and `python yq package and tool`.
 Of course it needs other tools that should be installed on standard Linux distributions:
-"python, bash, tar and zip"
+"python, bash, tar and gzip, etc.

 To install the necessary dependencies on `debian` or `ubuntu`: